KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
 10. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+11. Recommendation: Replace eslintrc by new flat config.
-11. The branch name is 'master'.
+12. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-GoogleDriveSlideShow by clegallic](https://github.com/clegallic/MMM-GoogleDriveSlideShow)